- Download our Moving to Belgium Guide (PDF)

 Gifts

 Gift-giving is not generally a part of the local business culture and usually is done between close associates on a more personal level.
-If someone does receive a gift, it's usually opened in the presence of the giver.
+If a gift is given, it's usually opened in the presence of the giver.

 Gender equality